what can veneers help

 The second visit will be for the preparation of your teeth for the dental veneers.
 During the preparation a small amount of the front tooth structure is removed (approximately 0.5mm).
 After the preparation is complete, an impression is taken and temporary veneers are made and placed.

-The final visit also known as the “bonding” visit, the dental veneers are first placed on the teeth using water and evaluated for the color and shape.
+The final visit to our Redmond dental practice also known as the “bonding” visit, the dental veneers are first placed on the teeth using water and evaluated for the color and shape.
 Once everything is satisfactory, a special cement is used to cement the dental veneer onto the teeth to achieve a strong bond.

 During the following weeks, you will need to come in for minor adjustments.
 It is important to treat the veneers as your natural teeth, meaning you need to brush and floss around them daily.